Monday, January 10, 2011

 The first phase (above) was finished in a few days.
 I just needed to paint in a more cheerful background color, and the collage would be done.

-Anyway, I didn't like the bugs' dern eyes.
-So I started experimenting.
-Got out my box of human eyes and tried one set after another.
+Anyway, I didn't like the bugs' eyes, so I started experimenting.
+I went through a cigar box of human eyes and foreheads I cut from paintings on paper and save from time to time, and tried several of these.
 No dice.
 They were almost all too small.
-So began ferreting through the crate of human heads (and other body parts) I keep under a table in my smaller studio.
+So began ferreting through the dry cleaner's crate of human heads (and other body parts) I keep under a table in my smaller studio.

 Revelations